 7 Add some glamour with a wall of drapes and turn an ordinary bedroom into a luxurious retreat.
 Hanging layers of drapery behind your bed is a beautiful way to bring color, pattern, and texture to a plain room.
 It can also be used to give the illusion that a small window is much larger than it really is or to balance out windows that have an awkward placement.
 Check out my tips on hanging curtains.

 8 Hang peel-away wallpaper or decals.
 Ordinary wallpaper is a definite no-no for many landlords.
 But you can still make a statement with splashy walls by using removable wallcoverings and decorative decals that go on your walls like a sticker and come off just as easily.
-Check out this post from Apartment Therapy for a list of companies that make a variety of removable wallpapers.
-Or create a custom collage on removable wallpaper using your own photos.

 10 Mix the new with the new-to-you.
 Even if you’re decorating on a shoe-string budget or setting up temporary housing, you can still apply creative flair to your space.
 Things don’t always have to be lavish and new to be fabulous.
 Blending second-hand items with new purchases help to give a space character.
 Shop those thrift stores, garage sales and second-hand stores for items that, with a little paint and elbow grease, can become one-of-a-kind treasures.